 I can safely say that my career pathway hasn't been anything of the magnitude of the keynote speaker!
 Although we share some similarities and I want to take you on my journey and perhaps it might influence you.

-I had a competitive streak, so I worked extra hours in an effort to master skills that you never seem to get enough practice with at university.
-These were skills like retinoscopy, retinal photography and anything that could possibly give me an edge.
-Ultimately the hard work paid off as I landed at full-time job before I graduated.
+Well sought after jobs were also competitive, so I worked beyond what was offered in took every opportunity to master skills that you never seem to get enough practice with at university.
+These were clinical skills that you need to practice on patients such as retinoscopy and retinal photography.
+Ultimately the hard work paid off as I secured a full-time job before I graduated.
 The learning curve was steep but I had support and good mentors to guide, challenge and encourage me.
 I am indebted to them for what they taught me.

 The most valuable lessons I learnt working there were; 1.
 If you want to be a good clinician, you need to think about whether what you are seeing is making sense or not.
 2. Do it right or not at all.
 There is zero value in doing a test poorly so endeavour to master your skills and be the absolute best at what you do.
 3. If you feel valued, respected and challenged, I guarantee you will work harder, be rewarded and ultimately be a better employee.
 4. Never stop learning because it pays off.
 5. Find a mentor that you respect wholeheartedly.
 If they're generous, open and truly honest, they will play a pivotal role in shaping your career journey.

-Leaving there are seven years was a hard decision at the time.
+Leaving there after seven years was a difficult decision.
 I knew that I needed to spread my wings, grow and make a change.
-Using my knowledge from that job, I moved into the refractive surgery field to expand my skills base.
+Using my knowledge base from my first role, I transitioned into the refractive surgery field to expand my skills base.
 The patients were vastly different to what I had been used to.
 They were young, tertiary educated, demanding and frequently challenged me.
 They wouldn't accept a 'trust me' philosophy like many older patients had previously in general ophthalmology.
 The whole experience was such a contrast to what I had experienced before.
 It was a flashy job with lots of perks and annual international conference trips that provided an exciting change from a more academic focus.

 Moving countries and summoning courage to find a new job every time reinforced that I could add value, gave me confidence in my abilities and validated what I believed I could do and offer.
 With each new job came new discoveries, new friends, new skills and a patchwork of unforgettable career opportunities.
 Putting myself out there in a foreign country to get employment was incredibly challenging, but on reflection enabled me to have some of the best experiences of my life.